-Are you wondering if learning all the different swimming strokes makes sense?
+Are you wondering if learning several different swimming strokes makes sense?
 Or if sticking to your favorite swim stroke is enough?

 For example, you may be a beginner triathlete being able to swim breaststroke.
-But you’d like to be able to swim much faster for an upcoming event next summer and need to learn freestyle.
+But you’d like to be able to swim much faster for an upcoming event next summer, and need to learn the front crawl.

-Or you may be a long-time swimmer that can swim the breaststroke or freestyle stroke well.
+Or you may be a long-time swimmer that can swim the breaststroke or front crawl well.
 But now you are wondering if being able to swim the butterfly stroke or the backstroke will bring any advantages?

 The Benefits Of Swimming Several Strokes

-Well I think that besides a bigger time investment, there really are only benefits to know several different swimming strokes.
+Well, I think that besides a more significant time investment, there are only benefits to know several different swimming strokes.

-- When you swim several strokes you use more muscles and your body gets a better workout.
+Better workout: When you swim several strokes, you use more different muscles, and your body gets a better workout.

-- The risk of a swimming injury is decreased because you don’t always stress the body with the same movements and the musculature is more balanced.
+Less injuries: The risk of a swimming injury is decreased because you don’t always use same movements, and the muscles are more balanced.

-- Your swimming fun is increased because your workouts are more varied when you can choose among several swim strokes.
+Variety: Your swimming fun is increased because your workouts are more varied when you can choose from several swim strokes.

-So my recommendation is that if you aren’t in a big hurry and need to learn how to swim one particular swim stroke as soon as possible, I really pays off to learn how to swim the four strokes.
+So my recommendation is that unless you are in a big hurry and need to learn how to swim one particular swim stroke as soon as possible, it pays off to learn how to swim the four competitive strokes.